The student ID is your official Camosun ID card. You need this card for the bus (U-Pass), to borrow books, access facilities, get discounts, and more.

 - your U-Pass expires on the last day of the last month of your semester except in the fall semester where they expire January 12 of the new year

 - your U-Pass must be renewed every semester, using the same student ID card

 Students who were enrolled in the summer 2021 semester can opt into the U-Pass for September to December, 2021.
 The cost is $94 for four (4) months.

 We recognize that the process for requesting and paying for a U-Pass may present barriers to some students.
 If that is the case for you, please contact email@example.com.

 Your Camosun ID card is your college ID, library card, and your BC Transit bus pass (U-Pass), if eligible.

 This card remains the property of Camosun College.
 The card is non-transferable and can only be used by the person named and pictured on the card.

-Students must be registered (not waitlisted) in at least 1 credit course to be eligible for the student ID and U-Pass.
+Students must be registered, not waitlisted, in 1 academic course which includes upgrading courses to be eligible for the student ID and U-Pass.
 Students can start requesting ID cards and update U-Passes 14 days before their first day of class.

 U-Passes expire on the last day of the last month of your semester.
 Valid U-passes in the fall semester expire January 12 of the new year.
 U-Passes must be validated each term.